WestCoastJitterbugsOrg/calendar/README.md

 ### Setting up a local wordpress development and deploying the plugin to it

 Install docker and docker-compose.
 Run `yarn start:wordpress`.
-In another terminal, run `docker-compose up -d` with elevated permissions (root/admin).
+In another terminal, run `docker-compose up -d`.
 Go to http://localhost:8000/wp-admin/install.php and set up the wordpress installation with the credentials found in docker-compose.yml.

 ### Production plugin deployment